One tries to keep Beyond Banksters and the $180,000,000,000 in Infrastructure spending simple.

 Four big international engineering companies (Bechtel, UMA . . . ) had formed a consortium because the engineering requirements for the water diversions were enough to keep them all rolling in money.
 The outrageously expensive infrastructure (large dams, canals, etc.) to deliver the water for “equity interests” and exploitation will be paid for by citizens.
 Privatize the benefits, and hand-off the costs.

 With his book, Keating spoiled the party.
 They retaliated.
 I think the attacks had an effect on Keating’s health.
-I won’t say more – – all you have to do is to look at their decades of assassinations, “plane crashes” of Presidents who resisted the exploitations, the thuggery.
+I won’t say more – – I just think of their decades of assassinations, “plane crashes” of Presidents who resisted the exploitations, the thuggery.

 It was the Liberals with Finance Minister Ralph Goodale who set up clever entities in Saskatchewan with access to Federal funding, to begin the development of the Highgate Dam.